whitmo/elasticsearch/README.md

 the download files for the current version are included in the package,  but they can be downloaded by removing the files, or changing the config to point to a different version.

 there seems to be something a bit buggy with the service wrapper on the first unit ...  if it's not start/stopping properly,  get in there and hard kill any java processes then start it again using the service wrapper.   seems to work fine after doing that.

+will relation join with logstash and kibana charms via the cluster and rest relations.